MultiSafepay/docs/content/integration/ready-made/ccvshop/_index.md

 {{< /details >}}

 {{< details title="Support" >}}

-&nbsp;
-For any technical queries about the app, email CCV Shop at <support@ccvshop.nl>
+For technical queries about the app, email CCV Shop at <support@ccvshop.nl>

 Contact MultiSafepay: